 This is something that the web hosting provider will likely not disclose with their customers.
-However, there is one route you can go down: selecting hosting providers that provide highly quality security (i.e DDoS protection, WAF, SSL).
-Recognizing that security is essential to website building while striving for a smooth user experience without service interruption (arising from cyber attacks and otherwise), more hosting providers have started to started to partner with web security vendors.
+However, there is one route you can go down: selecting hosting providers that provide high-quality security (i.e DDoS protection, WAF, SSL).
+Recognizing that security is essential to website building while striving for a smooth user experience without service interruption (arising from cyberattacks and otherwise), more hosting providers have started to started partner with web security vendors.

 An Affordable Approach to Website Security

-Because a large majority of web attacks including DDoS attacks occur at the application layer, having a WAF is a vital service.
-Cloudbric is an affordable security solution for all website owners.
-But Cloudbric is more than just a WAF; it provides users with essential not to mention comprehensive web security features in one convenient package.
+Because a large majority of web attacks including DDoS attacks occur at the application layer, having a Web Application Firewall (WAF) is a vital service.
+Cloudbric, for example, provides comprehensive web security features in one convenient package known as SWAP.
 And by partnering with web hosting providers, Cloudbric supports the provision of high quality and affordable web hosting solutions.